ansysresearch/Getting-Started/DGXStation.md

 do not have your VPN connection from your ANSYS laptop set up yet.

 ## Logging in
-We can ssh into the DGX station through ssh.
+We can connect to the DGX station through ssh.
 You can ask your supervisor for the password if you do not know it yet.
 ```
 ssh ansysai@cdcdgx1
 ```